NishkarshRaj/100DaysofMLCode/2_Data_Preprocessing/README.md

 ## Feature Scaling

-This pre-processing is done only on **independent variables storing numeric values**.
+This pre-processing is done only on **variables storing numeric values**.
-Most machine learning models follow **Eucledian Geometry** where Eucledian distance is calculated by the formulae
+Most machine learning models follow **Eucledian Geometry** where Eucledian distance is calculated by the formulae.

+Even if machine learning models are not based on eucledian geometry, still feature scaling is important because it always converges and gives results faster.

 ```
 If P1(x1,y1) and P2(x2,y2) then distance between P1 and P2 is defined by